-- 2.1 The Licensing Authority for the London Borough of Hammersmith & Fulham (hereafter referred to as 'the council') makes this Statement of Licensing Policy in accordance with section 5 of the Licensing Act 2003.
-The policy relates to the following activities that are required to be licensed under the act (known as licensable activities): - The retail sale of alcohol including licensing of individuals, premises, wholesale of alcohol to members of the public and purchases via the internet or mail order; - The supply of alcohol to members of club premises; - The provision of regulated entertainment in the presence of an audience.
-Regulated entertainment includes film exhibitions, performances of a play, indoor sporting events, boxing or wrestling events, live music performances, playing of recorded music, dance performances, provision of facilities for making music and provision of dance facilities; - The licensing of activities on a temporary basis (temporary event notices); - The provision of late night refreshment.
-Supply of hot food or drink from premises from 23.00 to 05.00 hours. - 2.2 The two main types of licence issued under the legislation are personal and premises licences.
+- 2.1 The licensing authority for the London Borough of Hammersmith & Fulham (hereafter referred to as 'the council') makes this Statement of Licensing Policy in accordance with section 5 of the Licensing Act 2003.
+The policy relates to the following activities that are required to be licensed under the act (known as licensable activities): - the retail sale of alcohol including licensing of individuals, premises, wholesale of alcohol to members of the public and purchases via the internet or mail order;

+- the supply of alcohol to members of club premises; - the provision of regulated entertainment in the presence of an audience.
+Regulated entertainment includes film exhibitions, performances of a play, indoor sporting events, boxing or wrestling events, live music performances, playing of recorded music, dance performances, provision of facilities for making music and provision of dance facilities (and anything of a similar description); - the licensing of activities on a temporary basis (temporary event notices); and - the provision of late night refreshment.
+Supply of hot food or drink from premises from 11pm to 5am. - 2.2 The two main types of licence issued under the legislation are personal and premises licences.
 Club premises certificates can also be issued for qualifying clubs carrying out qualifying club activities.
-Temporary Event Notices may be issued for licensable activities involving less than 500 people lasting less than 96 hours.
-References to licences in this document include certificates, temporary event notices or other permissions under the act. - 2.3 The Policy has been drawn up in consultation with the following: - Metropolitan Police;
+Temporary event notices may be issued for licensable activities involving less than 500 people lasting less than 96 hours.
+References to licences in this document include certificates, temporary event notices or other permissions under the act. - 2.3 The policy has been drawn up in consultation with the following: - Metropolitan Police;